microsoft/FastTrack/scripts/Find-MailboxDelegates/README.md

 #Export all permissions and exclude service accounts for all mailboxes
 .\Find-MailboxDelegates.ps1 -FullAccess -SendOnBehalfTo -SendAs -Calendar -ExcludeServiceAcctsCSV "c:\serviceaccts.csv" -ExcludeGroupsCSV "c:\groups.csv"

+* .EXAMPLE
+#Skip collect permissions (assumes you already have a permissions output file) and only run Step 2 to batch users
+.\Find-MailboxDelegates.ps1 -BatchUsersOnly

-* EXAMPLE
+* .EXAMPLE
-#Skip collect permissions (assumes you already have a permissions output file) and only run Step 2 and 3 to batch users
+#Skip collect permissions (assumes you already have a permissions output file) and only run Step 2 and 3 to batch users and creation migration schedule file
 .\Find-MailboxDelegates.ps1 -BatchUsers

 ### External Dependencies

 Powershell v3+
 Exchange Management Tools

+### FAQ
+* I get one or multiple extremely large batch files, what's the best way to manage these?
+If there is a large batch in the batches.csv file, using the batch analysis spreadsheet can help.
+FastTrackTips blog for migration permissions analysis -> https://aka.ms/permissions-analysis
+The blog has this link to the batch analysis spreadsheet -> https://github.com/D-Larry/Batch-Analysis-of-Permission-threads/archive/master.zip

 ## Applies To
 - Exchange 2010